- 1 The Best Winter Date Ideas in New York City

 Walk across the Brooklyn Bridge

 Walking over one of New York City’s most famous bridges is a fantastic winter date idea, even in the cold.
 Walking from one end of the Brooklyn Bridge to the other takes between 30 minutes to an hour, making it an awesome choice for an afternoon adventure.
-Because the entrance on Manhattan is only a few blocks away from the 9/11 Memorial, spend the morning on a tour of the 9/11 Memorial grounds before crossing the Brooklyn Bridge.
+Because the entrance on Manhattan is only a few blocks away from the 9/11 Memorial, spend the morning exploring the 9/11 Memorial grounds before crossing the Brooklyn Bridge.

 When you arrive in Brooklyn, stop for lunch at Grimaldi’s, a legendary New York pizzeria.
 If you’re not too cold yet, treat yourself and your date to an ice cream cone from the Brooklyn Ice Cream Factory before exploring Brooklyn Bridge Park.